Monday's gossip column: Fekir, Bale, Kante, Alisson, Bonucci, Grealish

 Paris St-Germain are interested in signing Chelsea's 27-year-old France midfielder N'Golo Kante, whose agent has met the Ligue 1 champions' sporting director.
 (Paris United, via Sun)

+Serie A giants Inter Milan could make a move for Chelsea and Italy defender Davide Zappacosta, 26.
+(Tuttosport, via Football.London)

-Real Madrid and Wales forward Gareth Bale, 28, will stay at the club until a new manager is appointed despite interest from Manchester United.
+Real Madrid and Wales forward Gareth Bale, 28, will stay at the Spanish club until a new manager is appointed despite interest from Manchester United.
 (Independent)

-Arsenal are closing in on a deal for Freiburg and Turkey centre-back Caglar Soyuncu after the 22-year-old's agent confirmed talks have been held.
-(Turkish Football, via Sun)
+Arsenal are closing in on a deal for Freiburg and Turkey centre-back Caglar Soyuncu.
+The 22-year-old's agent confirmed talks have been held.
+(Turkish Football)

 Barcelona left-back Joel Lopez, 15, has agreed terms with Arsenal.
 (Sport)

+The Blues and Liverpool are set to compete for Barcelona goalkeeper Jasper Cillessen, 29.
+The Dutchman wants to secure first-team football after a year serving as 26-year-old Germany international Marc-Andre ter Stegen's back-up at the Nou Camp.
+(Mundo Deportivo - in Spanish)

+Manchester United target Marko Arnautovic has cast doubt over his future at West Ham saying no talks have taken place at London Stadium.
+However, the 29-year-old Austria forward added he is "happy".
+(Sky Austria, via Mirror)

-Italy centre-back Leonardo Bonucci, 31, says "there is no problem whatsoever" at AC Milan after he was linked with a move to Manchester United.
+Italy centre-back Leonardo Bonucci, 31, says "there is no problem whatsoever" at AC Milan after being linked with a move to Manchester United.
 (Sky Sport Italia, via Mail)

 Real Madrid are preparing a £132m bid for Lazio and Serbia midfielder Sergej Milinkovic-Savic.
 The 23-year-old interests Manchester United.
 (Il Messagero, via Express)

-Newcastle are unlikely to move for £30m-rated Aston Villa midfielder Jack Grealish, despite rating the 22-year-old Englishman highly.
+Newcastle are unlikely to move for Aston Villa midfielder Jack Grealish, despite rating the 22-year-old former Englishman - who is valued at £30m - highly.
 (Chronicle)

+However, the Magpies are considering a move for 28-year-old West Brom and Venezuela striker Salomon Rondon, who has a £16m release clause at The Hawthorns.
+(Northern Echo)

 Everton, Fulham and Leicester want Norwich's England Under-21 midfielder James Maddison.
 The 21-year-old is rated at £25m.
 (Mirror)